wpool1/nyc-taxi-trip-duration/README.md

 I chose to use random forest regression because I was having some issues installing the xgboost python package.
 Rather than spending a few hours on troubleshooting the installation, I chose to just use random forest regression since the difference in performance does not seem to be too big (Source: http://fastml.com/what-is-better-gradient-boosted-trees-or-random-forest/).
 I also have no experience using xgboost so I wasn't sure how much time/work would be necessary in learning how to tune the hyper parameters.

 Before starting the assignment, I viewed existing kernals and saw how other experienced kagglers were structuring their model.
 I gained a lot of insight from other models so my approach is not very original.
 I took bits and pieces from various other kagglers and applied what I thought made sense, in addition to making changes where I felt was necessary.
 Also, I was able to view a lot of the data exploration processes different kagglers took, so it saved me a lot of time from exploring on my own.
-As a result, I've decided to exclude a lot of the exploratory data process from my code below.
+As a result, I've decided to exclude a lot of the exploratory data process from my ipynb.

 Below are the list of features used in my model.